A Discussion Guide to encourage necessary pre-contract conversations between artistic parties

 In this on-demand webinar, Ari Solotoff breaks down how to use the discussion guide and explains the five stages of the commissioning process:

-- The Development Stage, when preliminary and non-binding discussions are taking place between composers and commissioners regarding the creation and financing of a new work;
+- The Development Stage, when preliminary discussions are taking place between the composer and commissioner regarding the creation and funding of a new work.

-- The Deal Memo/Contract Stage, when the parties begin to align around material terms for the commissioning project, possibly committing early development funding for a potential project;
+- The Contract Stage, when the parties begin to align on the vision, artistic elements, timelines, and other material terms for the commissioning project.

-- The Preparation and Delivery” Stage, when the composer is focused on creating, composing, and delivering the work;
+- The Preparation and Delivery Stage, when the composer is focused on creating, composing, and delivering the commissioned work.
+This stage may also include readings and workshops.

-- The Premiere” Stage, when the work is given its first rehearsals and public performances; and
+- The Premiere Stage, when the work is given its first rehearsals and public performances.

 - The Post-Premiere Stage, when subsequent performances, regional premieres, and the first recordings of the work may take place.